NTech-Lab/docs/docs/system_requirements.rst

 Supported Video File Formats and Codecs
 -------------------------------------------------

-The fkvideo_detector component supports all video file formats and codecs supported by the `FFmpeg framework <https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features>`__.
+The fkvideo_detector component supports all video file formats and codecs that can be decoded by `FFmpeg <https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features>`__.

 FindFace Web User Interface